MelkWold/RepData_PeerAssessment1/PA1_template.md

 ```

 2. Make a panel plot containing a time series plot (i.e. 𝚝𝚢𝚙𝚎 = "𝚕") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

-### We will, now, filter the weekdays and weekends from the "wk_wd" dataset and plot the average number of steps for each set
+### We will, now, filter the weekdays and weekends from the "wk_wd" dataset and plot the average numbers of steps for each set

 ```r
 par(mfrow=c(2,1))